Online Car Stereo Trouble shooting & repair service.

 Please note that buying 200Watt speakers WILL NOT give you a more powerful system.
 The power is governed by the stereo output, not by the speaker rating.
 Replacements can be done at any time, if and when the budget allows.

-Tip: Be wary of new speaker depth when installing in doors (your window has to fit in there as well)
+Tip: Be wary of new speaker depth when installing in doors (your wound down window has to fit in there as well)

 No bass sound in speakers?

-Turn the balance from center to right speaker then through center to left.
-If the base disappears in center position, then reverse + and – on one only speaker.
+Turn the balance from centre to right speaker then through centre to left.
+If the base disappears in centre position, then reverse + and – on one speaker only.
 So both speakers now push at the same time.

 Stereo dead? / No Sound.